-If you encounter an error message stating that "you cannot log in with a shared connector," don't fret!
-Here's what that error message means, and how to solve it.
+If you encounter an error message that states "you cannot log in with a shared connector," here's what to do.

 What is a Shared Connector Error?

-You'll need to remove the connector from one of the two Unito Accounts or log in to Unito with your email address and password.
+You'll either need to remove the connector from one of the two Unito Accounts or log in to Unito with your email address and password.

-Once inside Unito, go to Connectors section, click on the profile picture of the connector you cannot login with, and disconnect it.
+Click on the profile picture of the connector you cannot log in with, and disconnect it.

 Reach out to us